rbinoliveira/rbin-task-flow/README.md

 **Why discrete?**
 - No comments explaining what they are
 - No mention of "AI", "Claude", or "Anthropic"
-- Everything related to Rubinho Task Flow stays local
+- Everything related to RBIN Task Flow stays local
 - Clean git history without AI tooling files

 ## Updating Projects